 The most important tool is the MLS System® in Canada or America.
 These hugely popular sites actually generate the vast majority of realty sales.
 Signs can definitely be helpful, especially if a neighbour knows someone who may be interested in moving to the neighbourhood.

 Though I've personally enjoyed much success with open houses, they can often prove ineffective, at least as far as generating a buyer for the property on open.
-The exception is if the home is sharp, well-priced, located in a popular neighbourhood and in a hot market.
+The exception is if the home is sharp, well-priced, located in a popular neighbourhood and listed during a hot market.
 Having said this, Realtors® often use open houses to attract general prospects to add to their stable of buyers.
 Thus, open houses are advantageous to all sellers in general.
 If the listing agent holds an open, but fails to generate a buyer prospect for that particular home, this doesn’t mean that s/he couldn’t find one from an open on another of their listings.
-So, don’t object to this common marketing method.
-Click here for more help with open houses.
+So, I advise that you don’t stop your agent from employing this common marketing method.

 The right way to find and hire a real estate agent is to have a trusted friend or family member recommend a Realtor® with whom they enjoyed a good experience.
 But not everyone is so fortunate to have that benefit.

 If no personal recommendation is forthcoming, a prudent homeowner will interview more than one agent, and make a choice dependent on who is the most professionally impressive.
 Traits such as integrity, experience and market knowledge are obviously important, including what they promise to do for you.

 However, many sellers these days base their choice of agent upon the amount of their fee and/or how much of their future commission they'll use to pay for home staging or whatever.
 This is definitely the wrong way to choose an agent.
 Above all else, a wise seller will make their choice based upon trustworthiness.
 Can the agent be trusted to professionally serve the seller's interests, and ahead of their own?